pacifics/PassDao/README.md

 =

-## The Project : A PEER-TO-PEER C2C TRANSPORTATION SYSTEM OF OBJECTS
+## The Project : A DAO for a distributed courier system

 Website : http://pacifics.org/dao